 - Injured workers must use authorized medical providers to have treatment costs covered and have the right to one doctor change if dissatisfied.

-- Temporary disability benefits provide wage replacement: 66 2/3% of wages for total disability or partial benefits if working with restrictions, each capped at 104 weeks[BACKGROUND].
+- Temporary disability benefits provide wage replacement: 66 2/3% of wages for total disability or partial benefits if working with restrictions, each capped at 104 weeks.

-- Coverage eligibility requires timely injury reporting within 30 days and applies mainly to employees, not independent contractors, with most employers mandated to carry it[BACKGROUND].
+- Coverage eligibility requires timely injury reporting within 30 days and applies mainly to employees, not independent contractors, with most employers mandated to carry it.

-- Employers must promptly notify their insurer and ensure access to authorized medical care; workers may also receive mileage reimbursement for medical travel[BACKGROUND].
+- Employers must promptly notify their insurer and ensure access to authorized medical care; workers may also receive mileage reimbursement for medical travel.

 Medical Benefits Under Florida Workers’ Compensation

-Although you must report your injury to your employer promptly, Florida workers’ compensation medical benefits cover all necessary treatments related to your job injury without using your own health insurance.
+Although you must report your injury to your employer promptly, Florida workers’ compensation medical benefits cover all necessary treatment related to your job injury without relying on your personal health insurance.
+This support is especially important for felons rebuilding their careers and workers in food services, where injuries are common and many rely on financial aid to stay afloat during recovery.

-These medical benefits include hospitalization, doctor visits, diagnostic tests, surgical procedures, medical supplies, prescription medications, and physical therapy.
+These medical benefits include hospitalization, doctor visits, diagnostic tests, surgery, medical supplies, prescription medications, and physical therapy.
+To ensure full coverage, you must receive care from an authorized primary doctor or specialist, and you’re allowed one doctor change if you’re not satisfied with your current provider.

 Temporary and Permanent Disability Benefits Explained

-Temporary total disability (TTD) benefits pay you 66 2/3% of your regular wages if you can’t work at all, for up to 104 weeks.
+Temporary Total Disability (TTD) benefits pay 66 2/3% of your regular wages if you can’t work at all, for up to 104 weeks.

 Eligibility and Coverage Requirements for Workers’ Compensation